otwcode/open-doors-code/README.md

 through all the files in the `chapters_path` and trying to find an entry in the chapters table that has the same `url`.
 It then copied the contents of the file into the `text` column for that row.

+You will be prompted to answer two questions:

+Chapter file names are chapter ids?
+Y/N

+Look at the file names in `chapters_path`  and compare against the `chapterid` column in the database.
+For efiction, these are most likely to be the same (ie Y) , but for AA or other databases they probably are more likely to be a human readable name instead (N).

+Importing chapters: pick character encoding (check for curly quotes):
+1 = Windows 1252
+enter = UTF-8
+See note below about encoding problems.

 If there are duplicate chapters (for example if co-authored stories were listed under each author), the script will try to deduplicate them by only keeping the duplicate whose `authorid` is the same as the `authorid` in the `story` table.
 It will list duplicates it has found in the console output.

 Common problems to look out for when processing chapters:
 - Email addresses in story files.
 These should be removed to protect the authors, but check for any stories that include fictional email conversations between the characters.
+Use a text editor that can find and replace across multipe files using Regular expressions (regex).
+To find email addresses try:  `.*(\b[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,4}\b).*`
 - Navigation for the original site should be removed.
 (This is not typically a problem for eFiction sites)
+- Other links may need to be removed depending on where they linked to.
+(If they are relative links they definitely should be removed).
+Regex to find opening and closing <a> tags : `</?a(?:(?= )[^>]*)?>`
 - Encoding problems - these result in curly quotes and accented characters being replaced by rubbish characters.
 Trying "Windows 1252" instead of "UTF-8" when prompted may solve this, or you might have to edit-replace the broken characters in the affected story files.
 - In some cases, a story file might contain a character that prevents it from being copied to the MySQL table.
 Edit the story manually to resolve.
 - Missing stories - sometimes the url in the database doesn't exactly match the path to the story.
 You should check for empty chapters after this step and look for their corresponding chapter files manually.
+If found, paste the HTML of the story into the empty `text` column for that row.
+- If the authors table has co-authors listed with 2 email addresses in an entry, create a new line in the authors table for the second author, amend the first author, then put the 2nd author ID into the `coauthorid` column of the stories table
+- The author table may need to be de-duped

 ## Other Scripts